Weissle/nvim/README.md

 # Yue
+If you see this sentence, it means that Yue is not totally ready.
+It should be placed to a new repo.

 Yep.
 Another neovim framework.

 ## Features
 :book: LSP, Completion, Beautiful UI...
-:cake: Easy to config.
-:gear: Almost all config can be changed.
+:gear: Easy to config and almost all config can be changed.
-:zap: Fast starts up.
+:zap: Fast startup.
 :electric_plug: Removing the plugins is painless.
 (All the relative keymaps and settings are gone if a plugin is disabled.)
+:dash: Backward compatibility.
+Support Neovim >= 0.7.0.
+(The plugins require neovim >= 0.8.0 will be disable automatically.)

 ## Yue is for?
 * For user who just begin to use neovim, Yue directly provides rich features and saves your precious time.